Our Dog Programs

 America’s VetDogs trains and places guide and service dogs to help veterans with disabilities once again lead active, independent lives.
 Not only does a guide or service dog provide assistance with daily activities, it provides the motivation to take on new challenges.
 People focus on the dog, not the disability.
 With a VetDog by his or her side, a veteran is never alone.

-A service dog is specially trained to help people who have disabilities other than visual impairment.
+A service dog is specially trained to help veterans who have disabilities other than visual impairment.
 A dog can be trained to provide balance, retrieve dropped items, open and close doors, turn on and off lights, or carry a backpack.

 These specially trained canines are deployed in theater for active military personnel.
 They offer emotional support for servicemen and women dealing with combat stress, home front issues, and sleep disorders.